cockroachdb/docs/v21.2/follower-reads.md

 ## How follower reads work

-Each CockroachDB node tracks a property called its "closed timestamp", which means that no new writes can ever be introduced below that timestamp.
+Each CockroachDB range tracks a property called its ["closed timestamp"](architecture/transaction-layer.html#closed-timestamps), which means that no new writes can ever be introduced below that timestamp.
 The closed timestamp advances forward by some target interval behind the current time.
-If the replica receives a write at a timestamp less than its closed timestamp, it rejects the write.
+If the range receives a write at a timestamp less than its closed timestamp, it rejects the write.

 With [follower reads enabled](#enable-disable-follower-reads), any replica on a node can serve a read for a key as long as the time at which the operation is performed (i.e., the [`AS OF SYSTEM TIME`](as-of-system-time.html) value) is less or equal to the node's closed timestamp.